 The deployment of the software was led by us and went live last month.

-Michelle Lee, our Managing Director in Lancashire, said: “We are delighted to have all our child health data managed safely and securely in one place, and in a way which supports the Healthy Child Programme.
+Michelle Lee, Managing Director in Lancashire, said: “We are delighted to have all our child health data managed safely and securely in one place, and in a way which supports the Healthy Child Programme.

 “This go-live is an important milestone which will really help support our focus on early interventions, preventive measures and on a co-ordinated approach to health.”

-The new system is connected to the Spine and the NHS National Events Management Service which means that care professionals are receiving notifications of births, change of addresses, change of GP Practices, and deaths as well as having the outcomes of the three screening events (newborn and infant physical examinations, hearing and bloodspot outcomes) available to them at the point of care.
+The new system is connected to the Spine and the NHS National Events Management Service which means that care professionals are receiving notifications of births, change of addresses, change of GP Practices, and deaths as well as having the outcomes of the three screening events (newborn and infant physical examinations, hearing and bloodspot outcomes) available at the point of care.

 It also allows them to schedule immunisations and vaccinations, as well as to schedule and record health development reviews.